 IRS Formally Agrees with Historic Court Ruling for Transgender Taxpayers

-November 3, 2011 by Allison Herwitt, Legislative Director
+November 3, 2011 by Allison Herwitt, Vice President for Government Affairs

 On Wednesday, the Internal Revenue Service announced its intent to formally agree, termed a "notice of acquiescence," with an historic 2010 decision of the U.S. Tax Court that overturned IRS policy disallowing tax deductions for medical care related to gender transition.
 The case, O'Donnabhain v.
 Commissioner, was brought by our colleagues at Gay & Lesbian Advocates & Defenders on behalf of a transgender woman who was denied the ability to utilize a federal income tax deduction for medical care costs because the IRS considered her transition-related care not to be medically necessary.
 In asserting its position, the IRS had cited 2005 guidance from the IRS's Chief Counsel.